 Please join my mailing list to be informed of fun stuff I'm getting up to!
 X Lia

-Photo of Blue Loop (Emma Hall) in front of Chaos Bells
+Photo of Lia Mice in front of Chaos Bells taken by Lizzie Wilson.

-SAVE THE DATE!
-The next Augmented Instruments Lab concert will be live-streamed (free!) on Tuesday 2nd of November at 7 PM via the Augmented Instruments Lab YouTube channel.
-The concert will feature me introducing my new large-scale digital musical instrument Chaos Bells, and 10 Chaos Bells performances by London-based experimental electronic musicians, as well as other A/V performances and interviews with instrument designers.
-Information forthcoming!
+Chaos Bells was featured on Music From The Augmented Instruments Lab - a concert that was live-streamed on the 23rd of November.
+The concert featured me introducing my new large-scale digital musical instrument Chaos Bells, 10 performances with Chaos Bells by London-based experimental electronic musicians, as well as other A/V performances and interviews with instrument designers.
+Watch back the concert here!

 My new large-scale digital musiucal instrument Chaos Bells was premiered via on online-streamed concert presented by Chaos Theory on the 20th of September.
 Joining me on two improvised live performances was London-based synthesist and Chaos Bells performer Blue Loop (Emma Hall).
 Thanks to everyone who tuned in live!
 Watch back the concert via this link to see new animated works by Ai Di Ti, a haunting A/V collab between The SeeR and SCALD, and Q&As between CHAOS THEORY and all the artists.